hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 # Configuration Options
-There are 4 places where athena will pick up settings.
+There are a few places where athena will pick up settings.
 In order of hierarchy:
 1. [Environment Variable File](#env) - JSON file that will load all keys as env variables on startup.
 Not required if env variables are already set.
-1. Environment Variables - Existing env variables will override the config file & default settings file.
+1. Environment Variables - Existing env variables will override the config file & settings file.
 1. [Configuration File](#config) - YAML/JSON file will overwrite default settings.
 Not required if default settings are fine.
+1. Settings Doc - The system database has a couchdb doc called `00_settings_athena`.
+This doc holds the active settings that control the console.
+While possible, it's not intended for users of the console to edit this doc directly.
+The configuration file should be used instead.
 1. [Default Settings File](#default) - Internal JSON file for default values.
 Users should not modify this file.
-Changes to defaults can be accomplished with the configuration file.
+Changes to active settings should be accomplished with the configuration file.
+This file is only read on startup to get a default value for each setting.

+# How to change a setting?

+The best way to change a console setting is to change or provide a [Configuration File](#config).
+This file is read on startup, and it will override default and current setting values.

+The second best way is to use the [change-console-setting-API-#6](../docs/other_apis.md).
+Like any other console API, the appropriate auth must be created.
+See our [basic API instructions](../docs/permission_apis.md#console-route-differences) and the section on [creating an API key](../docs/permission_apis.md#1-create-an-api-key).

 <a name="env"></a>